ViRb3/windows-ansible/README.md

 ## Usage

 1. Enable WinRM using the [EnableWinRM.ps1](EnableWinRM.ps1) script.
-   You can also get it by mounting the floppy image [winrm.flp](winrm.flp) in VMWare.

    > NOTE: The script will temporarily set the current user's password to `1234` if none is present